nandutejaswini/nandutejaswini/README.md

 ### 🎓 Education

 - **Master of Science in Electrical and Computer Engineering**
-  University of Florida, Expected May 2024
+  University of Florida,  May 2024
 - **Bachelor of Engineering in Electronics and Communication Engineering**
   G. Narayanamma Institute of Technology and Science, Hyderabad, India